sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/sp_mod/sp_weather.md

 ---
 title: Use of SP_WEATHER
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: Use of SP_WEATHER
+desc: maixpy  Use of SP_WEATHER
 ---